AmineDh98/AmineDh98/README.md

 **An Erasmus Mundus Joint Master's Scholar in Intelligent Field Robotic Systems**

-- 🔭 I’m currently working on RTI-Robotic project.
+- 🔭 I’m currently working on Navigation and Path Planning using Nav2.
-- 🌱 I’m currently learning ROS2, Jenkins and deep learning
+- 🌱 I’m currently learning Optimization-based path planning, Jenkins and deep learning
 - 📫 How to reach me: aminedhemaied98.ad@gmail.com